 We switched the kitchen table/chairs with the dining room table/chairs, which was a strategic staging decision that paid off.

 Color has the largest impact on first impression and memory, even more than a room’s interior design.
 Because most people can’t imagine beyond what they see, much less come up with a plan for making positive changes, just think how hard it is for them to see past a dark or dated paint color.

 In the following befores/afters, you will see how much difference the right colors can make in occupied staging:

 Paint color made a huge difference in the visual appeal of this space:

 Which version of this property – unstaged or staged – do you think would invite a bidding war in a hot market?
 Which one do you believe would garner the highest bids and best selling price?
 In a hot market, staging your home is an investment that will pay off bigtime!
 Click here to find an expert in Psychological Staging® in your area.

-If you want to learn how to make these kind of transformations that increase the value of real estate listings, I’m offering my LIVE staging certification course in September in beautiful Nashville, TN.
-Accredited by the Real Estate Staging Association®.
-It’s going to be awesome – come train with me!
+If you want to learn how to make these kind of transformations that increase the value of real estate listings, you can become a certified home stager from home with my online Expert Psychological Staging® course!
+Accredited by the Real Estate Staging Association®, you can train with me at your own pace and receive ongoing mentoring and support.
 Find out more here: